kierandriscoll/using-APIs/README.md

 # Complex queries
 Some API's allow you to construct queries with complex conditions, or group data and perform calculations.
-The HMRC trade API works with 'OData' which use *System Query Options* to define what is being requested.
+The HMRC trade API works with [OData](https://www.odata.org/documentation/) which use *System Query Options* to define what is being requested.

 A query starts with a $ (eg. $filter, $apply ...)
 A complex OData query could look like:
 `https://api.uktradeinfo.com/ots?$apply=filter(MonthId gt 202000 and MonthId lt 202099 and CountryId ne 959 and SuppressionIndex eq 0)/groupby((Commodity/Hs2Code, FlowTypeId), aggregate(Value with sum as SumValue))`

 If you just need to filter an OData API then *$filter=* must be included before you specify the parameters.
 Also you must use text versions of operators *eq lt gt ne and* within the query instead of *= < > != &.
 For example:
 `https://api.uktradeinfo.com/ots?$filter=MonthId gt 202000 and MonthId lt 202099 and CountryId ne 959 and SuppressionIndex eq 0`

-If you just want to carry a sequence of transformations (eg. filter then groupby) you need out need to use the $apply options and separate each tranformations with a forward slash.
+If you just want to carry a sequence of transformations (eg. filter then groupby) you need out need to use the $apply options and separate each tranformations with a forward slash:
 `https://api.uktradeinfo.com/ots?$apply=filter(MonthId gt 202000 and CountryId eq 959)/groupby((CommodityId, FlowTypeId), aggregate(Value with sum as SumValue))`

 To use this in R you will need to write the query manually and construct it (Nb. all whitespace in the query must be replaced by %20):